View all current alerts (2)

 The expected timeframe to complete this work will be 12 – 18 months once the contract has been awarded.

 AAn ion exchange plant is a pressure vessel that is filled with specially selected resin.
 The water that passes through the ion exchange plant is treated when the hardness ions (calcium and magnesium predominantly) attach onto the resin and are replaced with other ions that do not contribute to the hardness.

 Only part of the abstracted water is treated through the ion exchange plant and is then blended with other water to achieve the desired level of hardness.

 Using an Ion Exchange Plant to partially soften water results in around 3-5% of the water put into the plant going to waste.

 Click the button below to chat to us.
 Alternatively, add our number 07971013368 to your phone contacts (WhatsApp text messaging only).

-We are available to chat about a water supply problem between 8am-6pm Monday-Friday.
+We are available to chat between 8am-6pm Monday-Friday.